MicheleOT/dio-http-cache/README.md

    6. **databaseName:** database name.
    7. **skipMemoryCache:** false defalut.
    8. **skipDiskCache:** false default.
-   9. **maxMemoryCacheCount:** 100 defalut.
+   9. **maxMemoryCacheCount:** 100 default.
    10. **defaultRequestMethod**: use "POST" as default, it will be used in `delete caches`.
    11. **diskStore**: custom disk storage.

 3. **How to clear expired cache**

-   * Just ignore it, that is automatic.

-   * But if you insist : `DioCacheManager.clearExpired();`
+Expired objects are cleared automatically when trying to fetch them, but if you really need to you can call `DioCacheManager.clearExpired();`

-4. **How to delete caches**
+1. **How to delete caches**

    1. No matter what subKey is, delete local cache if primary matched.

       ```dart
-      // Automatically parses primarykey from path
+      // Automatically parses primaryKey from path
       _dioCacheManager.deleteByPrimaryKey(path, requestMethod: "POST");
       ```

-   2. Delete local cache when both primaryKey and subKey matched.
+   2. Delete local cache when both primaryKey and subKey match.

       ```dart
       // delete local cache when both primaryKey and subKey matched.
       _dioCacheManager.deleteByPrimaryKeyAndSubKey(path, requestMethod: "GET");
       ```

-      **INPORTANT:** If you have additional parameters when requesting the http interface, you must take them with it, for example:
+      **IMPORTANT:** If you have additional parameters when requesting the http interface, you must take them with it, for example:

       ```dart
       _dio.get(_url, queryParameters: {'k': keyword},
       	options: buildCacheOptions(Duration(hours: 1)))

-      //delete the cache:
+      //delete the cache
       _dioCacheManager.deleteByPrimaryKeyAndSubKey(_url, requestMethod: "GET", queryParameters:{'k': keyword});
       ```

       ```dart
       _dio.post(_url, data: {'k': keyword},
       	options: buildCacheOptions(Duration(hours: 1)))

-      //delete the cache:
+      //delete the cache
       _dioCacheManager.deleteByPrimaryKeyAndSubKey(_url, requestMethod: "POST", data:{'k': keyword});
       ```